 Germany supposedly invented Christmas or, at least, many of the traditions associated with it.
-Any German city will feel a little bit magical in December but perhaps none more so than Cologne.
-This is one of Germany’s most beautiful destinations and it really comes alive during the winter.
-In particular, tourists flock to Cologne for its world-famous Christmas markets.
+As such, just about any German city will feel a little bit magical in December but perhaps none more so than Cologne.
+This is one of Germany’s most beautiful destinations and it really comes alive during the peak of the winter.
+In particular, tourists flock to Cologne for its world-famous Christmas fayres.

 No matter where you’re from in the world, you probably associate Christmas with snow.
 That’s because, in our culture, we believe that Santa lives in Lapland.
 Well, what if you could visit Santa for real?
 Well, you can.
 He lives in a town called Rovaniemi which is open to the public.
 That’s what makes it among the best places to visit in Europe in December.
 If you have kids, then this is like the ultimate version of Disneyland.